mohitpai/journey-optimizer.en/help/using/reports/objective-report.md

 ---
 # Campaign global report {#objective-report}

->[!CONTEXTUALHELP]
->id="ajo_campaign_global_report"
->title="Campaign global report"
->abstract="The Campaign global report allows to measure the impact of your campaigns over a selected time period.
-Your report is divided into different widgets detailing your campaign's success and errors.
-Each reporting dashboard can be modified by resizing or removing widgets."

 Campaign global report can be accessed directly from your Campaign with the **[!UICONTROL View report]** button.

 The Campaign **[!UICONTROL Global report]** is divided into different widgets detailing your campaign's success and errors.
 Each widget can be resized and deleted if needed.
 For more information on this, refer to this [section](../reports/global-report.md#modify-dashboard).